 Communication is a smooth transmission of information, ideas, emotions and feelings (and more importantly transmission of meaning) from one to another where the intended message encoded by the sender is grasped by the receiver and s/he responds accordingly.
 But in many cases we fail to communicate the desired information, knowledge or emotion as some barrier crops up between the sender and the receiver which prevents successful communication, distorts the message or hampers the process and makes communication meaningless.
 For example, when we are communicating orally it may happen that the communication environment is noisy and consequently the receiver of the message is not able to hear us clearly.
-The noisy environment is a barrier to communicate but do not have a common language that can be the medium in which they can communicate.
+The noisy environment is a barrier to communication.
+It may also happen that two unknown persons accidentally meet and want to communicate but do not have a common language that can be the medium in which they can communicate.
 Or maybe when we are writing if our handwriting is illegible or we use very subject-specific jargon which the receiver has no knowledge of, then the communication would not achieve its desired goal.
 In these cases, illegible handwriting or the highly-specialized-jargonized language are barriers to communication.
 In short, it can be said that barriers to communication can simply be defined as anything that prevents the smooth exchange of meaning between a sender and receiver.